Go to search feature Go to content

 In order to also build retention it's crucial that the map is “actual”, continuously evolving, that its graphics gets daily, albeit tiny, updates that reflect the progress of each project.

 The example above is just one way of presenting these particular instruments in a way that appeals to this particular customer segment.
 Another segment might have interest in the same instruments, but would want the map to look different, and yet another segment would rather immerse themselves into wind farms on the Kentish flats, or a strategy gameboard of Europe’s 20 biggest industry companies.
-The gameboard becomes the investor’s center of gravity — a board that can also visualise the risk, diversity and sustainability of current investments.
+The gameboard becomes the investor’s centre of gravity — a board that can also visualise the risk, diversity and sustainability of current investments.

 To sum things up, we just used software architecture to solve a marketing and product distribution problem.
 These solution patterns can be found in virtually any discipline, and patterns also have a tendency of repeating themselves across disciplines.
 In fact, I would argue that the hard part isn’t finding the solution pattern, it’s phrasing the problem in a way for pattern matching to make sense.